Samuel107/telekinesis-project/README.md

 Inside Box Room
 Textured Walls and Floors - going off by theme

+-
 Objects Floating Around: Start with gravity, Click button

+-
 List Of Random Objects We Can Put In:
-Bowling Ball
+Bowling Ball,
-Lamp
-Chairs
-Table
-Tire
-Shoes
-Pictures
+Lamp,
+Chairs,
+Table,
+Tire,
+Shoes,
+Pictures,
-Fruits/Food (Apple, Banana, Oranges)
+Fruits/Food (Apple, Banana, Oranges),
-(Add anything else you can think of)
+(Add anything else you can think of),
 Manakin

+-
 Zero-gravity objects, originally follows animated path until manipulated?

+-
 When manipulating object (moving, have control), have particle effect on object? (a glow to the object)